 (4) In addition to the information required in 40 CFR §98.3(c), the operator of an intrastate pipeline that delivers natural gas directly to end users must follow the reporting requirements described under Subpart NN of 40 CFR Part 98 and this section for local distribution companies.
 In lieu of the city gate information specified by section 95122(b)(2), the intrastate pipeline operator must report the summed energy (MMBtu) of natural gas delivered to each entity receiving gas from the intrastate pipeline for purposes of estimating the CO₂i parameter as specified in section 95122(b)(6).
 Additionally, intrastate pipeline operators are required to estimate a value for CO₂j as specified in section 95122(b)(3) for natural gas delivered to local distribution companies, interstate pipelines, and other intrastate pipelines.
 The CO₂l parameter as specified in section 95122(b)(4) must have a value of 0 for calculating emissions as required by section 95122(b)(6).

-(5) In addition to the information required in 40 CFR §98.3(c), the importer of liquefied petroleum gas into California must report the annual quantity of liquefied petroleum gas imported as the total volume in barrels as well as the volume of its individual components for all components listed in 40 CFR 98 Table MM-1, if supplied by the producer, and report CO₂, CH₄, N₂O, and CO₂e annual mass emissions in metric tons using the calculation methods in section 95122(b).
-All importers of compressed or liquefied natural gas into California and liquefied natural gas production facilities as described in section 95122(a)(4) must report the annual quantities imported, and delivered or sold, respectively, in MMBtu, and report CO₂, CH₄, N₂O, and CO₂e annual mass emissions in metric tons separately for compressed natural gas and liquefied natural gas using the calculation methods in section 95122(b).
+(5) In addition to the information required in 40 CFR §98.3(c), the supplier of imported liquefied petroleum gas must report the annual quantities of fossil and biomass-derived imported liquefied petroleum gas for which they are the “supplier of imported LPG,” as defined in section 95102(a) of this article, as the total volume in barrels or the volume of its individual components in barrels, for all components listed in 40 CFR 98 Table MM-1, if supplied by the producer, and report CO₂, CH₄, N₂O, and CO₂e annual mass emissions in metric tons using the calculation methods in section 95122(b).
+All importers of fossil or biomass-derived compressed or liquefied natural gas into California and liquefied natural gas production facilities as described in section 95122(a)(4) must report the annual quantities imported, and delivered or sold, respectively, in MMBtu, and report CO₂, CH₄, N₂O, and CO₂e annual mass emissions in metric tons separately for fossil and biomass-derived compressed natural gas and liquefied natural gas using the calculation methods in section 95122(b).

 (6) In addition to the information required in 40 CFR §98.3(c), all local distribution companies that report biomass emissions from biomethane fuel that was contractually purchased by the LDC on behalf of and delivered to end users, and all liquefied natural gas production facilities reporting biomass emission from biomethane, must report, for each contracted delivery, the information specified in section 95103(j)(3).